Kandarp08/Library-Management-System/testing/README.md

+This file contains basic information about the CUnit framework and the installation instructions.

 test case: It is a sequence of actions necessary to verify a specific functionality or feature of the software.
 It specifies the prerequisites, post conditions, steps, and data required for feature verification.

 For instance, in a test scenario where you have to check login functionality, one of the test cases can be: